MorrisMA/M65C02A/README.md

     Internally, the upper byte of any register (A, X, Y, S) or the memory operand register (M) is forced to logic 0 (except for S which is forced to 0x01) unless the programmer explicitly extends the width of the operation with a prefix instruction.
-(Note: the default operand width can be set to 16, and 8 operands/operations must be explicitly selected by the programmer.);
+(Note: the default operand/operations width can be set to 16 bits, and 8-bit operands/operations must be explicitly selected by the programmer.);

     (3)     M65C02A core's ALU registers (A, X, and Y) are implemented using a modified, three level push-down register stack.
 This provides the programmer